 If you’re caught in a disagreement with your homeowner client over defective building work, incomplete building work or a contractual issue, we may be able to help you with our Early Dispute Resolution (EDR) service.

 This service offers a facilitation-based approach to resolving disputes while construction is still underway.

-From 1 June 2015, we will be extending our EDR service to also cover these types of disputes between a principal contractor and their subcontractors.
+On 1 June 2015, we extended our EDR service to also cover these types of disputes between a principal contractor and their subcontractors.

 If your client's issue has arisen after your contract was completed, they'll need to follow the process applicable to their situation - defective building work, defective design services, building non-completion or defective termite and pre-purchase inspection services.

 Our EDR process shouldn't be used in place of seeking your own independent legal advice or contract administration services.

 For us to consider your EDR request, the contract with your client needs to be for domestic building work and more than $3,300 in value (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, termite management chemical system installation, building design and completed building inspections, which can be investigated regardless of the value.
 Domestic building work includes things like:

 - Renovating, altering, extending or repairing a home, which can include a residential apartment or unit